 Antananarivo | Relais des Plateaux Days 1 - 2

-Antananarivo, also known as Tana, is Madagascar’s capital city, perched 1400 metres on top of a mountain range.
-It serves as a great base from which to explore the spectacular surrounding area, which hosts several nature reserves, including Tsingy de Bemaraha, with its fantastical limestone karsts.
-Founded in 1625, it has a rich historical heritage that is complemented by scenic landscapes traversed with a multitude of hiking routes.
-The city is also known for its bubbly nightlife, with live music played regularly at various clubs, bars and hotels.
-Visitors can explore the remnants of the French colonial era in the old heart of the city, as well as discover ancient Malagasy palaces dotted around the city.
+Antananarivo, also known as Tana, is Madagascar’s capital city.
+It is perched at 1400 metres above sea level crowning a spectacular mountain range.
+Founded in 1625, Antananarivo boasts a rich historical heritage that is complemented by scenic landscapes covered in a large network of popular hiking routes.
+The city serves as a great base from which to explore the magnificent surrounding area, which hosts several nature reserves, including the Tsingy de Bemaraha National Park, with its fantastic limestone karsts.
+Known for its vibrant nightlife, Antananarivo features local live music at a variety of clubs and bars.
+Visitors can look forward to exploring the remnants of the French colonial era in the old heart of the city, as well as discovering ancient Malagasy palaces interspersed between the faded grandeur of these colonial relics.

 Kirindy Mitea National Park | Kirindy Lodge Days 2 - 3